johannesbottcher/templateConfusion/README.md

 Everyday, LaTeX helpers all over the world get questions based on a bad template.
-Bad in this case means unmaintained, no license statement, obsolete packages and practices, in parts even completely wrong input that leads to warnings from the very beginning.
+Bad in this case means unmaintained, no license statement, obsolete packages and practices, in parts even completely wrong input that leads to warnings or errors from the very beginning.
+Most of the templates have something in common: they want somebody else to save some time, time that they invested in the past while googling for problems they had themselves.
+Bad code and bad practices are distributed that way, from one generation to the next.

 As we can't get in touch with every maintainer of a web-page providing template-like stuff, does that mean the helpers should